Current Research Projects

 Funding: Private donors, Houston Safari Club

 Our research team consisting of Drs.
-Charles DeYoung, David Hewitt, Don Draeger of the Comanche Ranch, and myself are conducting research to determine effects of increasing deer density and supplemental feeding on white-tailed deer productivity, population dynamics, and habitat.
+Charles DeYoung, David Hewitt, Don Draeger of the Comanche Ranch, and myself are conducting research to determine effects of increasing deer density on white-tailed deer productivity, population dynamics, and habitat.
 The specific focus of my graduate students within the larger study are the effects of deer density on space use by deer and vegetation dynamics.
 Results of this research are critically needed to help landowners set target white-tailed deer densities that will not result in habitat degradation.

 For more information on the study [click here].